promptfoo/promptfoo/site/docs/configuration/guide.md

 Use `defaultTest` to set properties for all tests.

-In this example, we use a `model-graded-closedqa` assertion to ensure that the LLM does not refer to itself as an AI.
+In this example, we use a `llm-rubric` assertion to ensure that the LLM does not refer to itself as an AI.
 This check applies to all test cases:

 ```yaml
 prompts: [prompt1.txt, prompt2.txt]